Ventilation vs. Oxygenation vs. Respiration Illustration

 Ventilation

-Ventilation is the process of moving air in and out of the lungs, facilitating the exchange of oxygen and carbon dioxide between the atmosphere and the body.
+Ventilation is the process of moving air into and out of the lungs, ensuring the exchange of oxygen and carbon dioxide between the body and the environment.
+It consists of two main phases: inhalation, where oxygen-rich air is drawn into the lungs, and exhalation, where carbon dioxide, a waste product from metabolism, is expelled.

 Oxygenation

-Oxygenation refers to the process by which oxygen from the inhaled air in the lungs is transferred to the red blood cells in the bloodstream.
+Oxygenation is the process by which oxygen from the air we breathe is transferred to the blood, specifically to red blood cells, for distribution throughout the body.
+This occurs in the lungs, primarily within the alveoli—tiny air sacs where gas exchange takes place.

 Respiration